 In December of 2012, Everglades National Park began a project to monitor the movements of tagged vultures.
-Conducted in partnership with the USDA National Wildlife Research Center, the findings of this research effort will help shed light on the behavior and activity of vultures moving across south Florida.
+Conducted in partnership with the U.S. Department of Agriculture (USDA) National Wildlife Research Center, the findings of this research effort will help shed light on the behavior and activity of vultures moving across south Florida.

 Many hundreds of vultures have been tagged throughout the southeastern United States, and over one hundred have been recently tagged in Everglades National Park.
 Vultures have been marked with a variety of colored tags bearing various combinations of letters and numbers.
 Each bird has been marked with a tag in its RIGHT wing bearing a unique ID (see right and below).
 The tags may be visible from below while the birds soar.